thredded/thredded/README.md

 ### Application layout

-You can also use Thredded with the application layout by by setting `Thredded.layout` in the initializer.
+You can also use Thredded with your application (or other) layout by by setting `Thredded.layout` in the initializer.

+In this case, you will need to reference your paths/routes carefully and pull in thredded assets (styles and javascript):

+#### Referencing your paths so that thredded views can find them

+In your layout you will probably have links to other paths in your app (e.g. navigation links).
+For any url helpers (like `users_path` or `projects_path` or whatever) will need to have `main_app.` prefixed to  them so that they can be found from thredded (`main_app.users_path` will work from either thredded or your app).

+#### Pulling in thredded assets (styles and javascript)

 In this case, you will also need to include Thredded styles and JavaScript into the application styles and JavaScript.